 OneMIT Commencement Ceremony

-All members of the Class of 2025 are invited to the OneMIT Commencement Ceremony on Thursday, May 29, 2025.
+All members of the Class of 2026 are invited to the OneMIT Commencement Ceremony on Thursday, May 28, 2026.
 This event—comprising speeches, turning of the Brass Rat, and singing of the School Song—is for graduates of all degree programs in all Schools and the College.
-MIT will welcome science communicator, video creator, and entrepreneur Hank Green as the OneMIT Commencement Ceremony speaker.
-More at MIT News and The Tech.
+MIT will welcome the chair and CEO of Advanced Micro Devices (AMD), Lisa T. Su '90 SM '91 PhD '94, as the OneMIT Commencement Ceremony speaker.
+More at The Tech and MIT News.

-Be sure to review the instructions for graduates, including how to claim tickets.
+Be sure to review the instructions for graduates that will be posted May 19.
+This info will include how to claim tickets.

 Tickets